What are the pedagogical uses of learning analytics?

 What are my learning analytics tool options?

 Learning analytics is a relatively new and fluid space.
 Institutions, vendors and consortiums like Unizin are actively developing new tools to collect and analyze data about learning environments.
-Currently the most readily available learning analytics tools on campus are analytics tools within the Canvas learning management system and Pattern.
+Currently the most readily available learning analytics tools on campus are analytics tools within Canvas, Kaltura, and the Engage eText reader.
+Additionally, the Learner Engagement Analytics Dashboard (LEAD), which uses data from all three of those tools, is available to Principal Instructors, Auxiliary Instructors and Supervisory Instructors..
+More information about these tools and how to use them is listed below:

 - Instructors can also look at other views in Canvas to learn more about student activity and course materials.
 For example, on the People page in Canvas you can see when students last accessed the course.
 In addition, Quiz Statistics may be useful to see where students need additional support.

-Currently, Canvas Analytics is part of the Canvas interface.
+Currently, New Analytics is part of the Canvas interface, you can also access Quiz Logs and course-access reports in Canvas.
 Other learning analytics tools in development are expected to be integrated into Canvas.
-However, some learning analytics tools such as Pattern are available external to the Canvas course, and will not connect with Canvas in any technical way.
+However, some learning analytics tools are available external to the Canvas course, and will not connect with Canvas in any technical way.
+Also while not technically integrated within Canvas, LEAD does use student-generated data from Canvas in its visualizations.
+For easiest access and links to learning analytics tools and resources, you can add the Learning Analytics for Instructors Widget to your MyUW page.